 Lauranne is a transdisciplinary artist, trained in the visual arts, sociology and contemporary dance.
 Lauranne likes to think of her artistic approach as a praxis, a philosophy in movement.
 Aware of the urgent need to change our way of being-in-the-world, notably by adopting a minimalist lifestyle, she is more specifically interested in the ascetic body and its capacity for self-sufficiency.
 Her artistic work is a quest for empowerment, at the heart of which are notions of ecology and autonomy.
 It sets itself apart via a gestural style that is both gentle and sustained, at the intersection of challenging trials and emancipation, effort and satisfaction.
 Since 2019, Lauranne has been backed by several arts institutions for her choreographic creations, which are presented in Montreal and the Outaouais region.
 Lauranne is also the founder and director of Devenir(s) corps, an organization currently developing a residency and practice space for the performing arts in Montpellier, in the Outaouais region.

-Félix Collard / Performer
+Félix Collard / Author and performer

 Trained in drama at UQAM, Félix is a physical and passionate actor who embodies his characters with intensity and honesty.
 He approaches acting as a privilege that lets him make people dream, stir their emotions and shake them up.
 For him, acting is above all about sharing, rebellion and, above all, love.
 He was in high school when he took his first steps on stage and thus discovered theatre and improvisation.
 Over the years, a solid passion for improvisation grew and became a central element of his practice.
 In 2022, he made his professional theatre debut with the Jeune troupe du Quat'sous, directed by Catherine Vidal, in a play by Étienne Lepage, Trop Humain.
 Since leaving school, his main interest has been acting, but he has also dabbled in playwriting.
 Félix also has a strong background in martial arts, which enables him to play in a physical, embodied way.